MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/hello-errors-during-pin-creation.md

 ---
-title: Windows Hello errors during PIN creation (Windows 10)
+title: Windows Hello errors during PIN creation (Windows)
 description: When you set up Windows Hello in Windows 10, you may get an error during the Create a work PIN step. ms.assetid: DFEFE22C-4FEF-4FD9-BFC4-9B419C339502 ms.reviewer: